 7. Start Tracing Letters

-When your child is older (and ready) and you have practised letters in multiple ways, they can start tracing big letters on paper.
+When your child is older (and ready) and you have practised letters in multiple ways, they can start tracing big letters on a sheet of paper.

 Over time, you can start to decrease the size of the letters.
 Print your child’s name in grey letters or dotted letters and ask them to trace the letters in pencil.

-Later, write their name softly on their work and get them to trace over it, until they are writing it independently, using the correct formation.
+Later, write their name in small letters on their work and get them to trace over it, until they are writing it independently, using the correct formation.

-Remember to have fun and let your child progress through the steps at her own pace.
+Remember to have fun and let your child progress through the steps at their own pace.

 Ebun Obadofin